n0mjs710/HBlink4/docs/protocol.md

 # HomeBrew DMR Protocol Specification

-This document describes the HomeBrew DMR protocol used for communication between DMR repeaters and servers.
+This document describes the HomeBrew DMR protocol used for communication between DMR repeaters and servers *as implmented by this application*.
+There are extensions to HBP that are not used, and thus not documented.
+The primary source for information on HBP should be the MMDVMHost and DMRGateway code.
+While this code is poory commented and undocumented, it must still be considered primary.
 The protocol is based on UDP packets and implements a quasi connection-oriented approach with authentication and keepalive mechanisms.

 > **Important Note**: The protocol specification at wiki.brandmeister.network contains errors in the keepalive/ping mechanism.
 Specifically, it reverses the command prefixes, incorrectly stating that MSTPING is sent from repeater to server and RPTPONG is sent back.
 The correct flow is: repeater sends RPTPING and server responds with MSTPONG.
 This document provides the correct implementation.